Kurtyako/Honeypot/README.md

 8. This is the attack map for this Honeypot, as you can see there is quite a lot of activity for only being up for such a short amount of time, and attacks ranging from all around the world

 ![TPOT5](https://github.com/user-attachments/assets/e3d8f950-6c78-4c9e-b9e5-f274214942bf)

+# Conclusion

+In conclusion, this project has successfully demonstrated the functionality and value of a honeypot in cybersecurity.
+By deploying and monitoring a honeypot system, I gained hands-on experience in understanding how effective Honeypots can be at helping you visualize your attack surface by providing information about the types of attacks being executed on your network